Wankowicz-Lab/wankowicz-lab.github.io/research/index.md

-### Experimentally linking structural conformational ensembles and biophysical measurements
+### Connecting structures to thermodynamic biophysical binding measurements, strongly focusing on quantitative entropy metrics.

 Most conclusions about protein function, binding affinity predictions, and mutations' impact are based only on enthalpic parameters, encompassing only 50% of free energy.
 For example, suppose the binding of two highly related ligands differs by a hydrogen bond.
 In that case, it is often predicted that the ligand with an additional hydrogen bond has a higher binding affinity.
 However, this bond only tells part of the story of why binding affinity changes.
 One key reason enthalpic changes are favored is that quantitative metrics can be extracted from structural models, allowing easy use of these metrics' computational algorithms, such as binding prediction or ligand docking.
 However, equivalent metrics currently do not exist for entropy, preventing us from explicitly incorporating entropy into our structural intuition of binding.
 Our goal is to change this paradigm.